SonDA-22011995/git_tutorial_sonda/README.md

 - In addition to the changes a commit also stores some metadata, such as the author and date of the commit.

 - An important thing that is stored is the parent commit: each commit knows what the previous commit was, and that is how we can construct a sequence of commits.

+# How to undo local commits

+- There are two ways to undo a commit:

+  - By telling Git to create a new commit which exactly undoes the changes of a previous commit (e.g. deleting lines of code instead of adding them).
+  - By telling Git to get rid of a commit entirely.

+- These are known as `git revert` and `git reset`.